genesiscommunitysuccess/docs/docs/platform-reference/external-systems/streamer-client.md

     QUOTES.PRICE
 }
 ```
-Finally, you can craft the message from scratch, using just the message as a parameter
+Finally, you can craft the message from scratch.
+This example uses just the message as a parameter:

 ```kotlin
 send("QUOTE_HANDLER", "QUOTE_EVENT") { quote ->